amidaware/trmm-docs/docs/av.md

 At the moment, Microsoft Windows Defender thinks a go executable with virtually nothing in it is the "Trojan:Win32/Wacatac.B!ml" virus <https://old.reddit.com/r/golang/comments/s1bh01/goexecutables_and_windows_defender/>.

-At Tactical we recommend:

-- No 3rd party AV.
-Windows Defender ranks as one fo the top AVs and can be largely controlled via Tactical.
+- Windows Defender ranks as one of the top AVs and can be largely controlled via Tactical.
 Read more about Defender detection rates etc [here] (https://www.av-test.org/en/antivirus/business-windows-client/windows-10/october-2022/microsoft-defender-antivirus-4.18-222516/).
 - Use the `Defender Status Report` script (Task > Run Daily - Use Automation manager) to monitor machines: <https://github.com/amidaware/community-scripts/blob/main/scripts/Win_Defender_Status_Report.ps1>.
-- If you want to lock a system down, run the `Defender Enable` script (test in your environment, because it can stop Microsoft Office from opening docs) that will turn on Protected Folders: <https://github.com/amidaware/community-scripts/blob/main/scripts/Win_Defender_Enable.ps1> and you will be extremely safe.
-Annoyed, but safe.
+- If you want to lock a system down, run the `Defender Enable` script (test in your environment, because it can stop Microsoft Office from opening docs among MANY other things) that will turn on Protected Folders: <https://github.com/amidaware/community-scripts/blob/main/scripts/Win_Defender_Enable.ps1> and you will be extremely safe.
+Annoyed, and unable to do lots of dangerous things like opening files from the internet and email...but safe.
 Use [this](https://github.com/amidaware/trmm-awesome/blob/main/scripts/Windows_Defender_Allowed_List.ps1) as an Exclusion List for Protected Folders items.

 Be aware there is also [a powershell script](https://github.com/amidaware/community-scripts/blob/main/scripts/Win_TRMM_AV_Update_Exclusion.ps1) to add TRMM exclusions specific to Windows Defender.